verysonglaa/metrics-demo/README.md

 # metrics-demo

-Just a basic HTTP Server on port 8080 to provide some metrics (good for testing)
+Just a basic HTTP Server on port 8080 to provide some prometheus and otlp metrics (good for testing)

 The following path are available:

 * / returns 200 and Headers
 * /ping returns pong
 * /q/health/ready readiness check